SiddharthaAnand/design_problem/MovingAverageDesign/README.md

 # Moving Average Calculator

-A class design which calculates moving average of N real numbers in a stream of numbers.
+A class design which calculates moving average of all real numbers in a stream of numbers.

 ## How to do it?